the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab8_decomposition/_index.md

 {{< figure src="images/courses/cs9/unit00/00_decomp_frame.gif" width="100%">}}
 {{< /columns >}}

 We're going to explore each type of animation by looking at some small mystery examples.

-{{< code-action "Using git, download the repostiory with the mystery examples into your" >}} `lab_08_decomposition` folder.
+{{< code-action "Using git, download the repository with the mystery examples into your" >}} `lab_08_decomposition` folder.

 ```shell
 git clone https://github.com/the-isf-academy/lab-decomposition.git